GeeWee/geewee.github.io/_drafts/european-cloud.md

 Open Telekom Cloud have data sovereignty in the EU, and you can even lock it into a specific country (germany or netherlands) - and [they make a big deal out of it](https://open-telekom-cloud.com/en/security/data-protection-and-compliance)

 They also have every certification you could possibly dream of, so auditing them should be painless.
+This cloud definitely seems like the heavyweight in regard to compliance.

 -------

 While the cloud game in the European Union is still lagging behind its US counterparts, some really solid cloud providers are definitely starting to crop up.

+Personally, I think these three cloud providers are good bets.
+You can choose Hetzner if you want to get started for cheap, and you dont' need e.g. managed databases.
+Scaleway seems to be a reasonably priced cloud that can be used for a wide variety of usecases.
+And Open Telekom Cloud is the way to go if you have more strict compliance needs, and you're willing to pay a little extra for them.

-However, they seem to be really hard to find still.
-While writing this article I stumbled upon [eucloud.tech](https://www.eucloud.tech/) which seems to be a legitimate resource for finding european cloud providers.
+While writing this article I also stumbled upon [eucloud.tech](https://www.eucloud.tech/) which seems to be a legitimate resource for finding european cloud providers.
+Check that out for some other alternatives.

 [^0]: They do have some managed servers, but that seems mainly to be a Wordpress/PHP sort of solution.